This is a summary review of The 48 Laws of Power containing key details about the book.

 To be treated superiorly you need to act more superior than your colleagues, however, by doing this you'll breed contempt in them.
 Therefore, you need to get people to treat you like royalty – don't let them see you acting superiorly, be superior so that they assume there's good reason for you to be treated so!

 Seduction is always better than using force and coercion when gaining power over others.
 Even though force can often be the easier option, it breeds resistance in people as they being to resent you.
 Seduction on the other hand, allows you to control people by playing on their emotions, people will become indebted to you when you treat them well and will ultimately 'jump' as soon as you say the word!

-The 48 Laws of Power Chapters
+What are the chapters in The 48 Laws of Power?

 Chapter One - Law 1 - Never Outshine the Master